Bosch-0/Project-Muggle/README.md

 # Bitcoin-Core-Design-Foundations [WIP]
 Bitcoin Core currently lacks design foundations.
-This has impeded on-boarding designers and intergrating the design and development process.
+This has impeded on-boarding designers and integrating the design and development process.
 With no design foundations, designers are unlikely to contribute designs.
-Without designers, developers may intergrate unfounded design decisions resulting in techincal debt.
-Establishing design foundations will prevent these issues occuring and streamline the design process.
+Without designers, developers may integrate unfounded design decisions resulting in technical debt.
+Establishing design foundations will prevent these issues occurring and streamline the design process.

-My design philosophy for core is to find a middle ground between technical prowess and a clean user experience that beginner users can be intuitively guided through.
-I do not see core (or more specifically the GUI) as being a flashy node product like umbrel or mynode, but rather a Swiss-army knife of sorts that has various tools that can cater to a wide range of users needs whether technical or beginner.
-The Bitcoin Core community has done / is doing some phenomenal work for Bitcoin and I believe with good design on their side can be a driving force for implementing new features, terminology and practices to the wider Bitcoin ecosystem.
+#### Why not start re-designing the GUI from scratch now?

+Like code, designs should also peer reviewed by as many eyes as possible.
+Having design foundations established will help on-board designers.
+Having more desgin contributors will result in more robust designs.

-This document will be updated and grow as projects finish and time goes.
+This repo will be periodically updated.

 ## Goals
 The primary goal is to bridge the gap between the Bitcoin Core community and the Bitcoin Design community by establishing design foundations that developers and designers can build upon.